johnwroge/johnwroge/README.md

 :wave: I'm a software engineer with a passion for application development using React and Node! <br>
   I'm always looking to collaborate on open source tools for the developer community. <br>
-  Ask me about Zeus ⚡ an open source Kubernetes Graphical UI built to display cluster metrics built with React, Node.js, Prometheus and Grafana. <br>
+  Ask me about Zeus ⚡ an open source Kubernetes GUI built to display cluster metrics built <br>
+  with React, Node.js, Prometheus and Grafana.
   <br>
 <h2> :earth_americas: Social </h2>